-The Bachelor of Science in Ceramic Engineering program provides students with a fundamental knowledge to prepare them for careers in both technical and traditional ceramics.
-The ceramic engineering program at Mines builds on the university’s long-standing expertise in materials science and engineering, as well as Mines’ cutting-edge ceramics research and facilities and strong relationships with industry.
-Developed in consultation and partnership with industry, this program has a strong focus on the newer technical ceramics and glass.
+The Bachelor of Science in Ceramic Engineering program at Colorado School of Mines provides undergraduate students with fundamental knowledge and a specific skillset to prepare them for careers in both technical and traditional ceramics.
+The ceramic engineering program at Mines builds on the university’s long-standing expertise in materials science and engineering, in addition to our cutting-edge ceramics research and facilities and strong industry partnerships.
+Developed in consultation and partnership with industry experts and partners, this undergraduate program has a strong focus on the newer technical ceramics and glass.

 Students will receive hands-on training in ceramic processing, sintering, glass science and mechanical and electrical properties, with a particular emphasis on the materials’ unique thermal properties.
 Four core laboratory classes starting in students’ second year will ensure robust hands-on experience with the materials.
 Students will also have access to innovative undergraduate research opportunities and makerspaces, including Mines’ on-campus glass hot shop.